Not that Good Friday is meant to be happy. It is meant to be a somber religious holiday, but none the less do have a happy one!

 I hiked out to the top of the far summit and the few was spectacular.
 It made me feel so small and in awe of the wonder of nature.
 We only had a couple of hours to see all the sights at West Rim, so, sadly, I was not able to spend very long contemplating the view.
 I did take lots of pictures.

-The last stop was not at the Canyon Rim.
-There was a replica Wild West Village.
-Time was short so we only had time to eat and do a quick walk about.
+time to eat and do a quick walk about.
 Not near enough time to take in the sights or for the horse back ride through the area and I the wagon ride I had wanted to do, but we had time nothing more.
 Lots of reasons to come back.

 I would definitely recommend doing the Canyon, but if it is at all possible and you have a few days or more, I would suggest going on your own so you can take all the time needed to take in the sights.
 There are all sorts of other tours, camping, rafting, train rides, helicopters - even donkey rides down to the canyon floor.
 I have put the Canyon on the "must go back" list.
 There are 2 other Rims to see!